vivanov-vivo/azure-exercise/README.md

     ```
    - Create an Azure DevOps pipelines , using the existing pipeline files from repository; make sure to configure pipeline private variables per pipeline, they are    also mentioned in the pipelines files.

+3. **Run Pipelines in following order:**
+   - azure-CD-create-storages-and-VM-IP (Create Role Assignment on Managed Identity , requered after VM is created and running!)
+   - azure-CD-run-blob-script
+   - azure-CD-create-storageAccount -  Storage Account for Monitoring

-3. **Verify Blob Copying:**
+5. **Verify Blob Copying:**
-   - Ensure that blobs are created and copied between storage accounts by checking the storage account metrics and the output logs of the pipeline.
+   - Ensure that blobs are created and copied between storage accounts by checking the storage accounts Resources on Azure Home page.

-4. **Monitor Metrics:**
+6. **Monitor Metrics:**
    - Go to **Azure Monitor** in the Azure Portal.
+   - Create own custom dashboard or upload json file from home dir of this repository.
    - View the custom dashboard to monitor the server and storage account metrics in real time.

 ---